-Unit is operating and blows evapora return air from the cellar tor air but the supply air is not colder than the Possible Cause Solution Remote interface controller not set up properly Check remote interface controller setup in the manufactures guide Compressor not operating High pressure switch open (button up) Alarm will appear on remote interface controller Condenser airflow is blocked Remove blockage Clean filter and coil (if needed) Head Pressure (HP) switch is open Reset HP switch See reset instructions on pg.
-70

-Cellar temperature too cold (below 51° (10°C) when unit is running Possible Cause Solution Remote interface controller set too low on cooling Reset remote interface controller to higher cooling temperature Heating coil (optional) not operating Check for remote interface controller rise across coil Remote interface controller set too low on heating Reset remote interface controller to higher heating temperature Remote interface controller not controlling temperature Remote interface controller mounted in improper location
+Unit is operating and blows evaporator air, but the supply air is not colder than the return air from the cellar

+Possible Cause:

+- Thermostat not set up properly

+- Compressor not operating

+- Condenser Airflow is blocked

+- Possible Refrigerant Leak

+Solution:

+- Check thermostat set-up in manual

+- Contact an HVAC Technician

+- Remove Blockage

+Problems Controlling Cellar Temperature

+Note: Problems are occurring even though the unit seems to be fully operational evaporator fan blows air into the cellar and the compressor and condenser fan runs.

+Cellar Temperature too cold (below 51°F or 10°C) when unit is running

+Possible Cause:

+- Thermostat set point too low on cooling

+- Heating coil (optional) not operating

+- Thermostat set point too low on heating

+- Thermostat not controlling temperature

+- Thermostat mounted in improper location

+Solution:

+- Reset thermostat to higher temperature - Check for temperature rise across coil

+Cellar Temperature too cold (below 51°F or 10°C) when unit is not running

+Possible Cause:

-Cellar temperature too cold (below 51° (10°C) when unit is not running Possible Cause Solution Too much heat loss to adjacent spaces Increase insulation around the ductwork Check and clean filter and coil Coil frozen - shut off unit for two hours Cellar loads are too high Install additional insulation
+- Too much heat loss to adjacent spaces - Cellar loads are too high

+Solution:

+- Increase insulation around the ductwork

+- Check and clean filter and coil

+- Coil frozen shut off unit for two hours

+- Install additional Insulation of the cellar

+- Replace with a larger sized unit

+Problems Controlling Cellar Humidity

+Humidity too low or supply air is too cold, without optional humidifier

+Possible Cause: Solution:

-Humidity too low or supply air is too cold, without optional humidifier Possible Cause Solution Not enough evaporator airflow Remove blockage in supply or return ductwork Check and clean filter and coil Coil frozen - shut off unit for two hours Defective thermal expansion valve If under warranty call for service If not under warranty call a refrigeration technician Temperature set too cold Raise temperature setpoint
+Not enough Evaporator Airflow Remove blockage in supply or return ductwork Check and clean filter and coil

-Humidity Issues
+Defective thermal expansion valve If under warranty call for service

+· If not under warranty call a refrigeration technicia

+Temperature set too cold Raise temperature setpoint at thermostat

-Too low, without optional humidifier
+Humidity too low, without optional hum

-Possible Cause Solution
+Possible Cause: Solution:

-No moisture being added to cellar Add Wine Guardian humidifier or a room humidifier
+No moisture being added to cellar Add Wine Guardian humidifier or a room humidifi

-Humidity too low, with optional humidifier Possible Cause Solution Humidifier not operating Check wiring for loose, broken or frayed connections Check humidistat set up Check for water flow and solenoid valve operation Humidifier operating Check for water being hot Check drip pad - replace if scaled No vapor barrier around cellar
+Humidity too low with optional humidifi er

+Possible Cause: Solution:

+Humidifier not operating Check wiring for loose, broken, or frayed

+connections

+Humidifier operating Check humidistat set up

+Check for water flow and solenoid valve operatio

+Check for water being hot

+Check drip pad - replace if scaled

+No vapor barrier around cellar

+No vapor barrier around cellar

+Humidity too high when unit is running

+Possible Cause: Solution:

-Humidity too high when unit is running but not cooling Possible Cause Solution Compressor not operating Check and reset high limit switch Clear blockage of condenser airflow Ambient temperature is too high Reduce temperature or draw condenser air from another space
+Compressor not operating Check and reset high limit switch

+Clear blockage of condenser airflow

+Ambient temperature is too high Reduce temperature or draw condenser air from

+another space

-Humidity too high when unit is not running
+Humidity too high when unit is not runr

-Possible Cause Solution
+Possible Cause: Solution:

 Unit needs to run to dehumidify Run unit.
-Seal openings around doors (gasket and sweep)
+Seal openings around doors (gasket ar sweep)

+Humidity too high when unit is running and cooling

+Possible Cause: Solution:

-Possible Cause Solution Too much moisture in cellar Poor vapor barrier installation Humidifier malfunction refer to the humidifier instructions Add dehumidifier to surrounding space
+Too much moisture in Cellar Poor vapor barrier installation

-Unit operates but the power switch light is not ON

-Solution

-Replace bulb
+Humidifier malfunctions refer to the humidifier instructions.

+Add dehumidifier to surrounding space

+Other Miscellaneous Problems

 Unit is leaking water

-Solution
+Possible Cause: Solution:

-Re-pipe to remove external traps
+Piping from unit to drain is trapped Re-pipe to remove external traps

-Clean trap
+Trap plugged Clean trap

-Remove blockage and clean
+Condensate pan plugged Remove blockage and clean

-Level with shims
+Unit not level Level with shims

-Unit is running properly, but the sound of the unit objectionable Possible Cause Solution Noise is from airflow Redirect airflow Add baffles Add insulated ductwork Noise is from unit Add sound baffle between unit and occupied
+Unit is running properly, but the sound of the unit is objectionable

+Possible Cause: Solution:

+Noise is from airflow Redirect airflow

+Add baffles

+Add insulated ductwork

+Noise if from unit Add sound baffle between unit and occupied

-High Pressure Switch has Shut the Unit Down
+High Pressure Switch Has Shut Down the Unit

 Every Wine Guardian unit has a manual reset high pressure switch in the refrigeration system.
 This switch shuts the compressor and condenser down if the head pressure in the system is too high.
 It is intended to protect the compressor.
-Restricted airflow through the condenser is the most common reason for the pressure becoming too high.
+Restricted airflow through the condenser is the most common reason for the pressure to become too high.
 This can be caused by dust covering the filter or an obstruction blocking the airflow in the duct or grille.